 8. Christmas Service Project Ideas

-Yeah, I know this one may receive some push back, but getting them involved in helping others is a life skill that many are missing these days.
-Our self absorbed lifestyles tend to exclude others, especially those who are different from us, whether on purpose or not.
+Helping others is a life skill that many are missing these days.
+Find ways to work in serving others.
 Be the change you want to see in the world.

 Create Family Volunteering holidays where you spend time helping or doing something for others.
 Here are some great Christmas service projects for teenagers to get involved in that you may not have thought about.